KwintenP/macos-web/README.md

 Sure, open an issue, point out errors, and what not.
 Wanna fix something yourselves, you're welcome to open a PR and I appreciate it.

 [![Hosted on Vercel](https://www.datocms-assets.com/31049/1618983297-powered-by-vercel.svg)](https://vercel.com/?utm_source=purus-projects&utm_campaign=oss)

+This is change I'm making and this is pretty cool. @Puru, this is just a test, feel free to ignore obviously :)

+Love MacOS btw.